kiboschool/course-data-structures-and-algorithms/src/lessons/week-02/practice.md

 1. Sort the list using selection sort.
 Show the contents of the list after each pass of the outer loop.
 2. Sort the list using insertion sort.
 Show the contents of the list after each pass of the outer loop.
-3. Sort the list using radx sort.
+3. Sort the list using radix sort.
 Show the contents of the list after each round of bucketing.

 Watch the video below to see the full solution.